lingyuewei/lingyuewei.github.io/_pages/includes/service.md

 # 🤝学术服务

 ## 期刊审稿
-- Atmospheric Environment
 - Preventive Medicine Reports
-- World Journal of Clinical Cases
-- World Journal of Methodology
+- Frontiers in Medicine
+- Frontiers in Toxicology
+- Frontiers in Pharmacology
 - World Journal of Virology
 - World Journal of Psychiatry
+- World Journal of Methodology
+- World Journal of Clinical Cases
 - World Journal of Gastroenterology
+- World Journal of Gastrointestinal Surgery
 - World Journal of Gastrointestinal Oncology
+- Atmospheric Environment
-- World Journal of Gastrointestinal Surgery
+- The Journal of Supercomputing
 - Artificial Intelligence in Medical Imaging
 - Indonesian Journal of Electrical Engineering and Computer Science